sadiqshifa/RMAS/docs/scra-agent-governance-risk.md

 > As Types 2, 3, and 4 are built, each requires its own governance domain
 > extensions — particularly the eval suite (Domain 2) and human-in-the-loop
 > map (Domain 4), which will differ materially by capability type.
 >
+> **7. Business continuity plan is demonstration-level only.**
+> The agents implement a fallback mode that substitutes pre-written compliance
+> guidance when the AI model is unavailable.
+This is a functional demonstration
+> of the BCP concept, not a production-grade continuity plan.
+A production
+> deployment requires formally documented and tested manual procedures, adopted
+> RTO/RPO targets, staff training on fallback operation, and periodic BCP
+> testing per Domain 8.
+>
 > The governance actions, cadences, and human-in-the-loop standards defined
 > here are complete for showcase purposes.
 These gaps represent the